kalkohli/hdruk-phd-handbook/course_docs/programme/year1.md

 ## Choosing a PhD project/supervisors

-We recognise that some students will join the project with an idea of thesis topics that particularly interest them, but we encourage all students to keep an open mind on this, to use the first year as an opportunity to find out about a wide range of thesis topics and to be pro-active in contacting potential supervisors.
-We expect each student to have defined their PhD research topic and supervisory team by late June 2020, and to include in their supervisory team both a quantitative methods expert and a substantive helath science expert.
+We recognise that some students will join the project with an idea of thesis topics that particularly interest them, but we encourage all students to keep an open mind on this, and to use the first year as an opportunity to find out about a wide range of thesis topics and potential supervisors.

+The formal process for approving a thesis topis is that potential supervisory teams will submit PhD proposals to the Exective Board, but we would like students to be pro-active in contacting potential supervisors to discuss a possible match between their and the supervisors' interests.
+ Each proposal should: address a substantive scientific problem and involve a strong computational and statistical component; give a detailed description for any project-specific training needs; describe how the project will develop the student’s team science skills; include a publication plan that gives students the opportunity to publish methodological work in advance of their project’s substantive findings.
+Through this process, We expect each student to have identified their PhD research topic and supervisory team by late June 2020, and for their supervisory team to include both a quantitative methods expert and a substantive health science expert.
+Industry co-funded projects will include a third supervisor drawn from the co-funding organisation.

 ## Assessment